benoz11/fixit3160_old/README.md

 Always pull the most up to date version before making changes with `git pull fixit3160 master`

-To run locally, open bash/cmd to the fixit3160 folder and type `java -jar target/fixit3160-1.0.jar` for local deployment
+To run locally, open bash/cmd to the fixit3160 folder and type `java -jar target/fixit3160-1.0.jar`

 View local deployment at [localhost:8080](http://localhost:8080)